min69u/Reforestation/README.md

-## Did you hear about the two thieves who stole a calendar?
-They each got six months.
+## Did you hear that David lost his ID in prague?
+Now we just have to call him Dav.